tunein/engineering/ops_bands.md

 * Designs solutions to medium complexity problems, within constraints appropriate for the platform.
 * Manages releases / deployments / live events / scheduled maintenances
 * Owns small component or project

+### Leadership Behaviors
+* Is comfortable working in cross-team and cross-org
+* Understands the demands of the business as it relates to IT and Operations.
+* Experienced troubleshooter.
+* Likes to know the "why" behind the "how"

+### Progress
+Engineers across studios, systems, and devops share a lot of common traits.
+They're our Tier 2 support and first line troubleshooters.
+To progress to a Sr Engineer, they not only show mastery of their areas of expertise but work to contribute in other areas.
+They demonstrate critical thinking and analytical skills and think more in terms of projects than tasks.
+The enjoy researching and experimenting with new technology while balancing functional needs.

 <a name="sr-sys-engineer></a>
 ## Sr. Systems /Studio / Devops Engineer